RezzaMir/Artificial-Intelligence-Investment-Analysis/README.md

 Note: This assignment uses the Excel data file titled 'Assign 4.xlsx' (Date File) found on ACORN.
 You will also need to download Python and related software to complete this assignment.

 # Assignment Set Up
 The output for this assignment will be the Jupyter Notebook file that you create in making the model below.
-Save this file in the same format as you used for prior assignments (for example, MacLean-Davis-Assignment4).
-Note that the file extension will not be “.xlsx” as this is for Microsoft Excel.
-Your file extension will be “.jpynb”.

 All calculations must be done within Python.
 The Data File has been ‘pre-cleaned’ for you so no formatting, calculations or data clean-up in Excel is required.
-I will be running your Python code against the original Data File, so any data manipulation outside of Python will not be capture and your code will most likely fail.

-Be sure to use labels and text within the Notebook so that each model is clearly labeled.
-Only submit one Notebook file for the entire assignment, not one Notebook per individual model.

 # Model 4a: Python Risk and Return Calculations
 Create a model in Python that allows the user to enter a ticker from the Data File and Python will return each of the following: